 Great Books

-Anyway,becoming an Amway distributor when I was 19 (hello Kevin Pritchard, Guy Tayler and Rob Bottomley) meant an introduction to personal development via books and cassettes!
-Remember, this was 1981!!!
 My very first book was How To Win Friends & Influence People followed up by The Magic of Thinking Big.
 I still recommend these classics as a brilliant foundation to any self development library.
-I believe that investing in your own library will help you on your life journey
+I believe that investing in your own library will help you on your life journey.

 Gavin Ingham

 Gavin is a personal friend of mine, so I am somewhat biased!
 Gavin is a keynote speaker, sales guru, author and trainer via his audio/CD products.
 Nice chap too, even if he is from Yorkshire (God’s own country-phah!
-That’s got to be Cornwall!
-Anyway, he has a fabulous website that REALLY worth checking out.
-He has a wealth of motivational & sales books, CDs & DVDs but I particulary love his sales book “Objections, Objections, Objections” and his management book “How To Motivate People”
+That’s got to be Cornwall!)
+Anyway, he has a fabulous website that’s REALLY worth checking out.
+He has a wealth of motivational & sales books, CDs & DVDs but I particulary love “Objections, Objections, Objections” and his management book “How To Motivate People”.

 Nigel Risner